ossf/secure-sw-dev-fundamentals/README.md

 courses (from the OpenSSF Best Practices WG) that are available via edX.
 If you see something that should be changed, please file an issue.

-If you just want to *take* these courses, please [select the course you are interested in and take it on edX](https://openssf.org/edx-courses/).
+If you just want to *take* these courses, please [select the course you are interested in and take it](https://openssf.org/training/courses/).

 See the [*Secure Software Development Fundamentals* content converted into Markdown format](secure_software_development_fundamentals.md) for the main content of this repository.